-The Develop the Developer (DtD) programme is a sustainable approach for higher education providers to enhance the professional development of external examiners.
+The Institutional Development of External Examiners programme is a sustainable approach for higher education providers to enhance the professional development of external examiners.
 It is a key part of the Degree Standards provision designed to contribute to the maintenance of degree standards and their reasonable comparability across the UK higher education systems by providing training for external examiners.
-The DtD trains institutional developers to deliver the Professional Development Course for External Examiners.
+The Institutional Development of External Examiners trains institutional developers to deliver the Personal Development for External Examiners course.

-Once completed participants from the programme are able to facilitate the Professional Development Course for External Examiners within their institution.
+Once completed participants from the programme are able to facilitate the Personal Development for External Examiners course within their institution.